 Welcome to Kenya!
 There will be a group meeting at the joining hotel at 6:00pm.
 Please do not be alarmed if there is no welcome note, as this will often be a travelling day for the crew who will be joining you.

 Please note that many of the options listed below will only be possible for those with extra time in Nairobi before the start of your trip with us - please contact the Sales team if you would like to book pre-tour accommodation with us to have extra time exploring Nairobi.

-We will most likely have lunch in the area before driving on to Kericho this afternoon, where there is an optional tour around a nearby tea plantation.
+This morning we will drive on to Kericho, where there is an optional tour around a nearby tea plantation.